bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 # JHU Mechanical Engineering Dissertation Proposal Template

 This is an unofficial LaTeX template for the dissertation proposal in PhD in Mechanical Engineering program at Johns Hopkins University.
-The program does not require any specific formatting but only provides some general guidelines on the sections with a tentative page limit to be included in the proposal.
+The program does not require any specific formatting, however, provides some general guidelines on the sections with a suggested page limit to be included in the proposal.
 This template is created based on those general guidelines.
 The repository is also available as [Overleaf template](https://www.overleaf.com/latex/templates/johns-hopkins-meche-dissertation-proposal-template/ppqmcfvvpzsx).
 However, GitHub is likely to have the most updated repository.
 See below for how to use this repository on Overleaf.

-**It is the user's responsibility to discuss with their advisor(s) and committee members about the formatting.
-The author of this repository bears no responsibility regarding this.**
+**It is the user's responsibility to discuss with their advisor(s) and committee members about the formatting and styles of the proposal.**